derrybryson/kisside/readme.md

 # Build Requirements

-* Qooxdoo SDK 5.0.1 (currently requires patched version available [here](qooxdoo-5.0.1-sdk.tgz), might work with trunk from github)
+* qooxdoo SDK 5.0.1 (currently requires patched version available [here](qooxdoo-5.0.1-sdk.tgz), although it might work with master branch from github [here](https://github.com/qooxdoo/qooxdoo))

+The qooxdoo SDK must be installed one directory below KISS IDE in the folder qooxdoo-5.0.1-sdk or you must modify the generate.py script with the folder where the SDK can be found.